Generic Name: emtricitabine, rilpivirine, and tenofovir alafenamide (em-trye-SYE-ta-been, ril-pi-VIR-een, ten-OF-oh-vir al-a-FEN-a-mide) (Oral route)

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of emtricitabine, rilpivirine, and tenofovir alafenamide combination in children younger than 12 years or those weighing less than 35 kilograms (kg).
+Appropriate studies have not been performed on the relationship of age to the effects of emtricitabine, rilpivirine, and tenofovir alafenamide combination in children younger than 12 years of age weighing less than 35 kilograms (kg).
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of emtricitabine, rilpivirine, and tenofovir alafenamide combination in the elderly.